 An in-person student focused exam review will occur when a student requests the opportunity to view his or her examination.
 An in-person review must occur within two weeks of the posting of the exam grade for that specific exam.

-An in-person student focused exam review session will be conducted for 1-4 students that will last no longer than 30 minutes.
+An in-person student focused exam review session will last no longer than 30 minutes.

 State Board of Nursing Examination